Updated May 15, 2023

 Example of PostgreSQL JDBC Driver

 Let us consider one example of a JDBC application with PostgreSQL.
-For this, We will firstly need to create a database in our PostgreSQL database server.
-We will create a database named educba and will connect to it using our JDBC program in java.
+We will first need to create a database in our PostgreSQL database server for this.
+We will create a database named educba and connect to it using our JDBC program in Java.

 Create a new file named EducbaJdbcExample.java which will contain a program like this -Our program’s first three statementsm are for importing the packages required for using the JDBC related methods.
 The next thing is that we are trying to establish the connection with our PostgreSQL using the following statement –

-After saving, compiling and running the application, if it gives the exception like following –
+After saving, compiling, and running the application, if it gives the exception like the following –

-In case, if you are using Eclipse IDE and create a java class file for your program and the by right-clicking your file ->Run As -> Java application option you can run your program.
+If you are using Eclipse IDE, creating a Java class file for your program, and right-clicking your file ->Run As -> Java application option, you can run your program.
 In that case, it will give the following output.
-This is because no JDBC driver file of PostgreSQL has downloaded present in our current project.
+Our current project does not have the JDBC driver file for PostgreSQL downloaded, which is why it is not present.

-We can connect with our PostgreSQL database from our java application by following all the above steps in a proper manner.
+We can connect with our PostgreSQL database from our java application by following all the above steps properly.